 - Cook pasta according to package directions.
 Drain and set aside.

-- In a small bowl or a liquid measuring cup, mix together the soy sauce, chinese wine, toasted sesame oil, agave nectar, curry powder, and white pepper.
+- In a small bowl or a liquid measuring cup mix together the sauce ingredients: soy sauce, chinese wine, toasted sesame oil, agave nectar, curry powder, white pepper, garlic, and chilies.
 Set aside.

-- Add the noodles and the sauce, and fry for 1-2 minutes, stirring to distribute and coat everything evenly with sauce.
-Taste and adjust seasoning if necessary.
+- Add the noodles and the sauce and fry for about 2 minutes, stirring constantly to distribute sauce and prevent sticking.

-- Squeeze fresh lime juice to serve and garnish with sliced scallions.
+- Squeeze fresh lime wedges over the noodles to serve and garnish with sliced scallions or additional minced chiles if desired.